 The third mind is the reason that organizations and companies love teams so much.
-They believe that “two heads are better than one”.
+They believe that “two heads [or more] are better than one.”
 That can be true.
-And sometimes you can get “too many cooks in the kitchen” and a team spins in circles.
+And sometimes you can get “too many cooks in the kitchen,” a chaos that causes a team to spin in circles.

 This is why some people can come together and never reach the third mind.
-They are often not in the moment, not freely sharing ideas or too busy trying to impress others.
-That’s when ego, or the unconscious mind, is running the show.
+They are often not in the moment, not freely sharing ideas, or too busy trying to impress others.
+That’s when ego, lower self, is running the show.

 Try it Out